orchidsoftware/orchid.software/docs/en/docs/installation.md

 ## Keeping Assets Updated

-To ensure assets are updated when a new version is downloaded, you may add a Composer hook inside your project's `composer.json` file to automatically publish the latest assets:
+To make sure that your assets are promptly updated whenever a new version is downloaded, you can easily add a Composer hook to your project's `composer.json` file.
+This will automatically publish the latest assets for you:

 ```json
 "scripts": {